AjayTomar3342/IMDB_Data_Science_Project_R/README.md

-# IMDB Data Science Project-Python
+# IMDB Data Science Project-R
 Data Science project based on IMDB Data for Data Analysis and Prediction(Movie Score) using Python.

 A personal project made for practising and learning Data Analysis and Data Science Techniques.